cenong/vrgallery/MuseumNight.md

 **Question: What do you think about the overall feel of the gallery?**
 The gallery looks good and spacious, however, it would be nice if there is a map on the wall indicating my location and labeling the location of each exhibit.
-*Action:*
+*Action: Added a map to the main lobby of the gallery.*

 ## Scene Breakdown

-When the player first enters the gallery, she will be greeted with a screen explaining the different areas that are exhibited at this gallery.
+When the player first enters the gallery, he or she will be greeted with a screen explaining the different areas that are exhibited at this gallery.
 Additionally, there are instructions for navigation, and the option to exit the tour.
 ![](media/instructions.png?raw=true "Instructions")

+Once the player clicks on the start button, the instructions disappear.
+There is a gallery map on the wall of the lobby.
 ![](media/gallerymap.png?raw=true "Map")

+From the lobby area, the player is presented with three options for navigation.
+If the player chooses the path to the left, he or she will enter the surgical planning room.
 ![](media/room1.png?raw=true "Room1")

+There is a doorway from the surgical planning exhibit which leads to the fitness display.
 ![](media/room2.png?raw=true "Room2")

+Upon exiting the fitness room, the player enters the pain management and rehabilitation room.
 ![](media/room3.png?raw=true "Room3")

+From the pain management and rehabilitation room, a doorway leads to the stress management exhibit, located at the back of the gallery.
 ![](media/room4.png?raw=true "Room4")

+Finally, the player enters the education exhibit which leads back to the lobby and concludes the tour.
 ![](media/room5.png?raw=true "Room5")

 ## Conclusions